beiji-ma/orders-endpoint-tuning/docs/intro.md

 ### 8. Looking Forward

-From the moment the two-step access path was deployed, the system entered a period of exceptional stability.
-For nearly two years, Zabbix metrics showed consistently low system load, minimal slow queries, and—perhaps most notably—none of the recurring database connectivity issues that previously plagued the system.
-Those notorious moments when "the database is gone" or connections silently timed out had all but vanished.
+The deployment of the two-step access path marked a dramatic turning point.
+For nearly two years, Zabbix metrics confirmed exceptional system stability: minimal slow queries, steady resource usage, and—perhaps most importantly—no more of those cryptic “database is gone” or connection timeout events.
+It was a period of quiet reliability.

-At the time, we predicted that the solution would hold for at least two years—and it did.
+This wasn’t just luck.
+The prediction—that the solution would hold for two years—was grounded in a structural insight: **as long as data volume grew at a linear rate, cursor pressure would remain bounded**.
+And for a time, it did.

-But time moves on.
+But time doesn’t stand still.
 Roughly two and a half years later, symptoms began to resurface.
-The crashes observed in the more recent period—especially around six months ago—were largely attributable to infrastructure issues, not application logic.
-Some were due to network instability (either local to the company network or broader outages affecting the Lund region); others were caused by NFS dismounts on VMs, where disk access temporarily failed, resulting in database unavailability.
-The architecture that once served us well started showing signs of stress again.
-That resurgence is precisely what prompted this series: a chance to revisit not just the tuning strategy, but the assumptions it was built upon.

-This article marks not the end of tuning, but the beginning of a new line of inquiry: How do we design access layers that are structured, observable, adaptable—and fast?

-Future articles in this series will explore that question.

-The original prediction—that this tuning would hold for two years—was not blind optimism.
-It was based on a structural understanding: **as long as data volume remained within expected growth bands, cursor count would grow linearly, but manageably**.
-And it did, for a time.
+Most of the outages observed in the past six months stemmed from infrastructure—not application—failures: intermittent network disruptions (local and regional), NFS dismounts on virtual machines, and other low-level instabilities.
+These are well-documented and explainable.

+Still, the reappearance of database stress—however externally triggered—reminded us that the underlying architecture had never fully evolved.
+The tuning had worked, but only within a bounded regime. **Once that regime shifted, cracks reappeared.**

+And that brings us to the real question:\
-But this also raises a more profound question: **Should developers even be worrying about cursor math and session semantics in the first place?** The fact that this level of tuning was needed to restore baseline performance is a red flag—not of engineering failure, but of architectural insufficiency.
+**Should developers even be trapped in this level of cursor math, session awareness, and hydration complexity in the first place?**

+The fact that such deep tuning was needed at all is not a failure of execution—it is a symptom of architectural limitation.

-Observability helped, tuning helped, but the real gain was systemic clarity.
-That’s what we aim to pursue further in this series.
-This article marks not the end of tuning, but the beginning of a new line of inquiry: How do we design access layers that are structured, observable, adaptable—and fast?
+This article doesn’t close the loop; it opens a new one.
+One that asks:\
+**How do we design access layers that are structured, observable, adaptable—and fast, without manual babysitting?**

-Future articles in this series will explore that question.
+Future articles in this series will explore that question—with clarity, curiosity, and structural honesty.

 ### Appendix: Conventional JPA Techniques (Not Endorsed, But Documented)